obsidianmd/obsidian-help/en/How to/Use callouts.md

 As of v0.14.0, Obsidian supports callout blocks, sometimes called "admonitions".
 Callout blocks are written as a blockquote, inspired by the "alert" syntax from Microsoft Docs.

-Callouts are also be supported natively on [[Introduction to Obsidian Sync|Obsidian Publish]].
+Callouts are also be supported natively on [[Introduction to Obsidian Publish|Obsidian Publish]].

 > [!NOTE]
 > For compatibility reasons, if you're also using the Admonitions plugin, you should update it to at least v8.0.0 to avoid problems with the new callout system.